[Chambon Foundation Home] [Varian Fry Institute]

 right) had been acquired; after renovation, it could have served as headquarters for

 In the meantime, with its sister nonprofit organization in France, Amis du Chambon, for which Pierre Sauvage also serves as president, the Chambon Foundation for five years presented a temporary exhibit at l'Expo du Carrefour (photos left and right), our rented headquarters right at the "carrefour"--the main intersection in the village.
 The continued existence of this locale has been made possible by American support, most notably through the determined efforts of Le Chambon survivor Rudy Appel.
 Unfortunately, the exhibit area had to close its doors in 2005.
 In 2006, the new Le Chambon-sur-Lignon tourist office opened across the street.
-In 2013, a new museum, known as a "Lieu de Mémoire" was inaugurated in the village, thanks to the determined efforts of Mayor Eliane Wauquiez-Motte.
+In 2013, a successful new museum, the "Lieu de Mémoire" (Place of Memory) was inaugurated in the village, thanks to the determined efforts of Mayor Eliane Wauquiez-Motte.